ampproject/amphtml/extensions/amp-wordpress-embed/amp-wordpress-embed.md

 ##### height (required)

 The initial height of the WordPress post embed in pixels.
+This should be set to 200, the minimum height for a WordPress embed.
+When the iframe loads, WordPress sends a message to request the height of the iframe to increase to fit the contents of the embedded window.

 ## Validation
 See [amp-wordpress-embed rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-wordpress-embed/validator-amp-wordpress-embed.protoascii) in the AMP validator specification.